 Insolvency can also be described as owing more than you own.
 Any business, company, partnership or individual can find themselves insolvent.
 If the problem is ignored, then creditors can take serious legal action against you in respect of unpaid bills.
 These may be County Court Judgements (CCJs), bailiffs calling or even a statutory demand – which if ignored can result in bankruptcy for an individual or a winding-up petition for limited companies and limited liability partnerships.

 Thankfully, there are several debt solutions available if insolvency rears its frightening head.

 How can I tell if my company is insolvent?

 If your company has debts, it doesn’t automatically mean it’s insolvent.
-If you’re unsure whether your company is solvent or insolvent, you can look at your balance sheet and your cash flow, as well as checking for any court or legal action that may have been filed against your company.
+If you’re unsure whether your company is solvent or insolvent, you can look at your balance sheet and your cash flow, as well as check for any court or legal action that may have been filed against your company.